jrzoe/aviti-fastq/README.md

 ### Setting up environment

-To run on an HPC using Slurm, one can run the pipeline within either an interactive session (ideally running within a tmux session) or via job submission.
+To run on an HPC using Slurm, one can run the pipeline within either an interactive session (ideally running within a tmux window) or via job submission.
 Snakemake itself is lightweight and submits all jobs to compute nodes; running it within an interactive session is fine and makes it easy to check on progress.
-One will need a conda environment with three packages: `snakemake`, `snakemake-executor-plugin-slurm`, `snakedeploy` and `snakemake-wrapper-utils`.
+While the author of the Slurm plugin recommends running from the head node, not all clusters allow this.
+One will need a conda environment with four packages: `snakemake`, `snakemake-executor-plugin-slurm`, `snakedeploy` and `snakemake-wrapper-utils`.
 This environment can be created with:

 ```bash
 conda create -n snakemake -c bioconda snakemake snakemake-executor-plugin-slurm snakedeploy snakemake-wrapper-utils